paezha/University-AI-Panel/README.md

 is much more time consuming than making the unsubstantiated and/or misleading claims of the gallop itself[^19].
-Proponents of AI can always admit that, ok, AIs do not actually do *that one thing*, but what about the myriad of other things that people say they do?
+Proponents of AI can always admit that, ok, AIs do not actually do *that one thing*, but what about the myriad of other things that people say they really do do?

 A second discursive device deployed by proponents of AI is an informal fallacy known as [The False